 Redi is a quaint little coastal village that belongs to the district of Sindhudurg in Maharashtra.
-Originally known as Redipattanam, Redi is located aptly on the shores of the majestic Arabian Sea and is dotted with plenty cashew and coconut trees.
+Originally known as Redipattanam, Redi is located very close to the shores of the majestic Arabian Sea and is dotted with plenty of cashew and coconut trees.

 The Swayambbhu Shiv Temple, the Ganesha Temple, the Mauli Temple, the Rampurush Temple and the Navadurga Temple – where Goddess Durga is worshipped - are some of the many religious shrines this place is specked with.
 The Yashwantgad Fort, Shiroda, Aravali and the Terekhol Fort are a few historic monuments that are worth a visit.

 Redi is also a nature’s paradise.
 The Redi Beach is a panoramic stretch lined with lovely coconut and beetle nut trees apart from cashew and mango plantations.

 The climate in Redi is inviting and warm throughout the year.
 It experiences a tropical climate which means that the summers are slightly hot, though the cool winter breezes more than make up for it.
 It serves as a viable retreat for almost the entire year.
 However, the post monsoon season is your best bet.